 Phone Check and Test requires the following permissions:

-- READ_PHONE_STATE (manage phone) to get IMEI information.
+- READ_PHONE_STATE (manage phone) to get cellular network type and 5G information.

 - ACCESS_WIFI_STATE to get Wi-Fi information.

 - WRITE_EXTERNAL_STORAGE and READ_EXTERNAL_STORAGE for the storage test.